This is a new service – your feedback will help us to improve it.

 Complete

-The Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation (carried out in 2020).
-The Government responded to the consultation in 2021 (link).
+In 2020 the then Government consulted on its proposals to implement this recommendation in its Fire Safety Consultation and then responded to this consultation in 2021 (link).

 The Fire Safety Act (FSA) clarified the scope of the Regulatory Reform (Fire Safety) Order 2005 (Fire Safety Order) as including the external walls (including cladding and balconies) and flat entrance doors for premises containing two or more sets of domestic premises.
-The Government commenced the Act in full on 16 May 2022.
+The Act commenced in full on 16 May 2022.

 The FSA removes any legal ambiguity and requires responsible persons to update Fire Risk Assessments to take account of external walls and flat entrance doors.
-Alongside the Act, the Government launched the Fire Risk Assessment Prioritisation Tool (FRAPT), an online tool to help responsible persons identify which buildings should have their fire risk assessments updated first.
+Alongside the Act, the Fire Risk Assessment Prioritisation Tool (FRAPT) was launched, this is an online tool to help responsible persons identify which buildings should have their fire risk assessments updated first.

-Commencement of the FSA also allowed the Government to lay The Fire Safety (England) Regulations 2022 on 18 May 2022.
-These regulations, made under Article 24 of the Regulatory Reform (Fire Safety) Order 2005, implement this recommendation and came into force on 23 January 2023.
+Commencement of the FSA was followed by the Fire Safety (England) Regulations 2022 on 18 May 2022.
+These regulations, made under Article 24 of the Regulatory Reform (Fire Safety) Order 2005, implement this recommendation and came into force on 23 January 2023

 Under the Regulations, the responsible person of a high-rise residential building must prepare a record of the design of the external walls of the building including the materials from which the walls are constructed.
 The Regulations also require the record to contain details of the level of risk which has been identified by the fire risk assessment and the mitigations have been taken in relation to that risk.
 The responsible person must send this record electronically to their local fire and rescue service.
 A template will be provided to assist the responsible person in preparing this record.